- How do I contact you?

 - How do I pay for my appointment?

-NCMA accepts checks and all major credit/debit cards; cards are preferred at this time due to Covid-19.
-We do not participate with insurances other than medicare and workers’ compensation; therefore, payment is required at the time of services.
-Once services are complete, we will reconcile the estimate you paid with the actual time used, and you may receive a balance bill for an amount due or a refund for any overpayment.
+NCMA accepts checks and all major credit/debit cards.
+We do not participate with insurances other than Medicare and workers’ compensation; therefore, payment is required at the time of services.
+Once services are complete, we will reconcile the estimate you paid with the actual time used.
+You may receive a balance bill for any additional amount due up to the maximum we estimated or you may receive a refund for any overpayment.
 At that time we also provide you with a statement.
 This statement can be used to submit to your insurance company for reimbursement, but whether and to what extent your insurance company will reimburse is between you and your insurance company.

 - Will you coordinate with my insurance company?